sha0coder/scemu/libmwemu/README.md

 emu.maps.dump(param2_out_buff);
 ```

-Now it's possible to do hooks on libmwemu but not on pyscemu.
+Now it's possible to do hooks on libmwemu but not on pymwemu.

 ```rust
 use libmwemu::emu32;